hscrocha/ParkingLotExample/README.md

 If you want to use another database instead of MySQL, you need to add the appropriate Java Driver (or JDBC Connector) to the [pom.xml](pom.xml) and click on the maven icon for it to download this driver and build it into the project.

+## Code Coverage

+ItelliJ uses its own framework for coverage.
+Unfortunately, such framework lacks Branch Coverage.
+Therefore, I added [Jacoco](https://www.jacoco.org/jacoco/) as the main coverage framework.

+You may need to configure your IntelliJ to use Jacoco instead of its own, on this [StackOverflow Answer](https://stackoverflow.com/questions/43500774/jacoco-with-intellij) it is detailed how to do so (please dont go for the first answer, but the one about "Community 2022.1 & Community 2022.2" bellow, also upvote this answer if possible).

+After running your test *with Coverage*, go to the IntelliJ menu "Run -> Generate Coverage Report" to create an HTML report with your coverage.
+There is an example of such report created by Jacoco in this repository on ```CoverageReport``` folder.
+If your report does not match the example here (and does have information on Branches), then you are __not__ using Jacoco but the internal IntelliJ.
+Go back to the above Stackoverflow link and try again (more carefully this time).